lakshay42/Udacity-MLND/README.md

 # Udacity-MLND
-A collection of Projects i completed for my Machine Learning Nanodegree from Udacity
+A collection of Projects I completed for my Machine Learning Nanodegree from Udacity